DPDK/dpdk/doc/guides/sample_app_ug/l3_forward.rst

 Eventdev can optionally use S/W or H/W (if supported by platform) scheduler implementation for packet I/O based on run time parameters.

-The lookup method is either hash-based or LPM-based and is selected at run time.
+The lookup method is hash-based, LPM-based or FIB-based and is selected at run time.
 When the selected lookup method is hash-based, a hash object is used to emulate the flow classification stage.
 The hash object is used in correlation with a flow table to map each input packet to its flow at runtime.